harness-community/ci-migration-guides/GITLAB_TO_HARNESS_CI/Readme.md

 **4. Scheduled run in Gitlab vs Scheduling pipelines using Triggers in Harness CI.**

-GitLab CI/CD has an easy to use UI to schedule pipelines.
-Also rules can be used to determine if jobs should be included or excluded from a scheduled pipeline.
+GitLab CI/CD has an easy-to-use UI to schedule pipelines.
+Also, rules can be used to determine if jobs should be included or excluded from a scheduled pipeline.

 - Gitlab